 The rear brake is provided with a check plug, which, if it is removed, allows you to check the brake pad wear without disassembling the brake.
-To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.
+If the lining thickness is less than 0.8 mm (0.03 in), have a Yamaha dealer replace the brake pads as a set.